 The aim of pulmonary rehabilitation is not only to improve daily functioning but also to help people with intersitial lung disease live full, satisfying lives.
 To that end, pulmonary rehabilitation programs focus on:

 - Emotional support

 - Nutritional counseling

-Lung transplantation may be an option of last resort for younger people with severe interstitial lung disease who haven't benefited from other treatment options.
+Lung transplantation may be an option of last resort for people with severe interstitial lung disease who haven't benefited from other treatment options.

 Being actively involved in your own treatment and staying as healthy as possible are essential to living with interstitial lung disease.
 For that reason, it's important to: